dccn-tg/filer-gateway/README.md

 For updating the cache of a specific project, one sends a message `{"project": "<number>"}` to the channel `api_pcache_update`.
 For updating the cache of a specific user, one sends a message `{"user":"<username>"}` to the channel `api_ucache_update`.

+### Statistics

+Statistics of filer usage, project storage quota/usage, etc. are exported as the [Prometheus](ttps://prometheus.io) metrics via the `/metrics` endpoint.

 ## Build

 It requires [Golang](https://golang.org/) version >= 1.14 to build the source code.